web-infra-dev/rsbuild/README.md

 The main goal of Rsbuild is to provide out-of-the-box building capabilities for Rspack users, allowing us to start a Rspack project with zero configuration.

+Rsbuild was formerly known as Modern.js Builder, and has now been rebranded.
+It has been decoupled from Modern.js to provide greater flexibility to meet the needs of community users.

 ## Features

 - 🚀 **Rspack Based**: Using Rspack to bring you the ultimate development experience.